alphamarket/zinux/README.md

 <dl>
         <dt>Predispatch</dt>
         <dd>
-                Every public method in bootstrap file which has a prefix `pre_` gets called in predispatch.
+                Every public method in bootstrap file which has a prefix <b>pre_</b> gets called in predispatch.
         </dd>
         <dt>Postdispatch</dt>
         <dd>
-                Every public method in bootstrap file which has a prefix `post_` gets called in postdispatch.
+                Every public method in bootstrap file which has a prefix <b>post_</b> gets called in postdispatch.
         </dd>
 </dl>